Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

 As shown in~\eqref{eq:reeb_wolf}, Landauer's principle~\cite{Landauer1961,Reeb2014,rio2011thermodynamic} guarantees that, for reinitialization of the computer's memory using a heat bath at inverse temperature $\beta>0$, the heat dissipation $\mathcal Q_E$ into the environment is bounded by

 where we use $D(E'||E)\geq 0$ and $I(E':S')\geq 0$.
-Note that $\Delta S$ is the change of the entropy of the state of all the $W$ qubits in the computer to be erased; as discussed in Sec.~\ref{sec:quantum_upperbound}, repeating the single-qubit Landauer-erasure protocol $W$ times in total (analyzed for deriving the upper bound) may be more costly as a whole than the erasure of all the $W$ qubits at once.
-Thus, the simultaneous erasure of all $W$ qubits is analyzed here to derive a general lower bound.
+Note that $\Delta S$ is the change in entropy of the state of all the $W$ bits in the computer to be erased; as discussed in Sec.~\ref{sec:quantum_upperbound}, repeating the single-bit Landauer-erasure protocol $W$ times in total (analyzed for deriving the upper bound) may be more costly as a whole than the erasure of all the $W$ bits collectively~\cite{Buffoni2023,Rolandi2023a}.
+Thus, the simultaneous erasure of all $W$ bits is analyzed here to derive the general lower bound based on Landauer's principle.

 To write down $\Delta S$ more explicitly, we recall the fact that the agent has access to the output $a\in\{0,1\}$ stored in the output register before performing the erasure $\mathcal{E}$ in Fig.~\ref{fig:generic_algo}, where $a$ may, in general, be correlated with the computer's state $\rho_a^C$ before the erasure conditioned on $a$.
+Even though the single-bit information in the output may not affect the asymptotic scaling, it is still necessary to take it into account to ensure that we bound the required energy consumption from below.
 Thus, $\Delta S$ on average is written as the conditional entropy

 where $S(C'|a)$ is the conditional entropy of the classical-quantum state for the computer's state after the erasure $\mathcal{E}$ conditioned on $a$, and we have $S(C'|a)\to 0$ as $\varepsilon\to 0$ since the computer's state after the erasure in~\eqref{eq:fidelity_condition_erasure} is a fixed pure state in the limit.
 These bounds yield